gaehlerm/SoftwareEngineering/README.md

 There are a few pitfalls how to arrange the files and folder of your project.
 But as long as you follow the general best advice you should be fine.
 Consult the wisdom of the internet for your programming language.

+## Exercise

+Figure out what kind of hidden files (starting with a `.`) your toools support and what is their purpose.

+// git: .gitinore
+// various .env
+// ...

 # 31. Performance Optimization

 “Premature optimization is the root of all evil” - Donald Knuth